Raunaksingh236/First-repository/README.md

-# First-repository
+# First-Repository
-this is my first repository
+this is my First Git Repository